928

 Lego model '929' - busy

-Well, let’s moving on from all that pointless rumination.
-It came to pass that Angus and I built 929.
+So it came to pass that Angus and I received and built 929.
 Now that I’m acquainted with its physical form, I have to row back some of my criticisms.
-Although it certainly is excessively baroque, it’s well-thought-out baroque, with several nods to other classic space lego sets.
+Although it certainly is excessively baroque, it’s at least well-thought-out baroque, with several nods to other classic space lego sets.
 And 929 is highly “playable” (a prized trait for a lego set, I’m informed): there’s two sets of missile launchers, and even a couple of mini-fighters attached at the tip of each wing.
 The rococo ornamentation on the ship does have benefits: the second-hand set we bought had a few pieces missing, but with so much greebley finish on the surface, it’s impossible to tell that some of it is not there.

 10497

 There’s one final chapter to this sort-of tale.
 As part of its commemorations of its 90th anniversary in 2022, Lego brought out 10497, a tribute to 928 (the 10497 number is a reference to the US catalogue number for the set, which is 497 - the number on the side of the ship remains 928 though, as with the original 497).
-Sally asked me if I wanted it, and, perhaps inevitably, I said yes.
+Sally asked me if I wanted it, and, perhaps inevitably, I said yes, let’s go for the trifecta.
 So for Christmas 2022, Angus and I received and constructed 10497.

 Lego model 10497